etShaw-zh/HINA/Documentation/Modules/visualization.rst

 Example Code
 ------------

-This example demonstrates how to visualize a bipartite network, clustered network, and bipartite communities.
+This example demonstrates how to visualize a heterogeneous interaction network and its community structure.

 **Step 1: Import necessary libraries**